yosunemiquela/CarbonDynamics/README.md

-# Carbon Dynamics
+# Modelling Carbon Dynamics in Boreal Forests of Eastern Canada

-Author: Dr. Yosune Miquelajauregui Graf
+## Author: Dr. Yosune Miquelajauregui Graf

 ## About this model